blockfrost/blockfrost-js-examples/examples/mint-nft/README.md

-# nft-transaction
+# mint-nft

-This example shows how to mint NFT with Blockfrost SDK for Node.js and Cardano Serialization Lib.
+This example shows how to mint a simple NFT with Blockfrost SDK for Node.js and Cardano Serialization Lib.

 Blockfrost SDK is used to retrieve UTxO for an address, current slot number and finally to push a transaction to the blockchain.
 Constructing the transaction is done with [Cardano Serialization Lib](https://github.com/Emurgo/cardano-serialization-lib).